notyumin/SimpCity/README.md

 This section details our DevOps processes.

 ### Stage 0: From Requirement to User Story
-Team reads requirement and creates issue for it in Git.
-Scrum Master/Tech Lead reviews and makes changes of necessary.
+- Team reads requirement and creates issue for it in Github.
+Scrum Master/Tech Lead reviews and makes changes if necessary.

 ### Stage 1: From User Story to Developer
-Assigned by Scrum Master/Self-assigned by developer during daily standups/after previous user story is done.
-Assign devs accordingly in the respective Git Issues.
-During assignment, User Story should be broken down into "tasks".
+- Self-assigned by developer during daily standups/after previous user story is done.
+- Assign devs accordingly in the respective Github Issues.
+- Break User Story down into "tasks"
+- Developer creates feature branch and begins coding

 ### Stage 2: From Developer to QA
 - Developer finished feature (all unit tests pass)
-- Notify QA after feature is done to check functionality.

-### Stage 2.5: From QA back to Developer
+- Create Pull Request to main branch
+- On creation of pull request, Github Actions will run the QA’s tests on the code being merged.
-If any issues found in stage 2, QA tells Developer so he can change.
-Then stage 2 repeats.
+- If QA tests fail, Developer makes changes and repeats stage 2

 ### Stage 3: From QA to Team
-After QA greenlights, dev merges to Main branch
+- After QA tests have passed, developer will request the appropriate members to review the code being merged.
+- If reviewers find any issues, Developer makes changes and go back to stage 2

-### Stage 4: From Team to main branch
+### Stage 4: From Team to Main branch
+- After everyone approves, the pull request is completed and the code is merged into main branch

+## Stage 5: From Main branch to Client
-At end of sprint, git tag the code and automatically release to client
+- At end of sprint, do manual testing, then git tag the code and automatically release to client

-## Considerations for Workflow
-### Branching System

-### Auto vs Manual QA